m-nasiruddin/Resources4Bangla/Corpora/README.md

-This directory contains all the corpora that used for this project.
+This directory contains all the corpora used in this project.